Bayesian analysis of $\alpha$-Starobinsky model with Planck, ACT and DESI data: Constraints from Planck, ACT and DESI

 As observed in the marginalized posteriors of \autoref{fig:constraints_key_params_alpha}, the Starobinsky model ($\alpha=1$) is pushed outside the $1\sigma$ allowed region by each analysis.
 The quantitative results of the rest of parameters are summarized in \autoref{table_results_combined}, where the bounds for each cosmological parameter is reported at the $1\sigma$ confidence level, while the constraints on $r$ are given as $95\%$ CL upper limits.
 For completeness, the full set of 1D and 2D marginalized posterior distributions for the entire $\alpha$-Starobinsky parameter space is provided in \autoref{fig:alpha_full_constraints} in the \autoref{app:B}.

-Furthermore, as illustrated in the $n_s - r$ plane (\autoref{fig:constraints_r_ns}), the inclusion of DESI data visibly shifts the preferred scalar spectral index to higher values compared to the Planck-only analysis.
-To maintain consistency with this latest structure formation data, the model strongly prefers a positive deformation ($\log_{10} \alpha > 0$) to raise the tensor-to-scalar ratio, or an unphysically large number of $e$-folds ($N_* \gtrsim 70$) to shift $n_s$ higher along the standard $\alpha=1$ track.
+Furthermore, as illustrated in the $n_s - r$ plane (\autoref{fig:constraints_r_ns}), the inclusion of DESI data visibly shifts the preferred scalar spectral index to higher values compared to the Planck-only analysis. {{}As in the Starobinsky limit discussed in \autoref{subsec:Staro}, this shift is partly driven by the $n_s$--$H_0$ correlation: DESI's preference for a larger Hubble constant translates into higher values of $n_s$.
+The same trend persists here; however, the additional freedom of the deformation parameter $\alpha$ allows the model to accommodate this shift without resorting to an unsuitable number of $e$-folds, in contrast to the rigid $\alpha=1$ case.} To maintain consistency with this latest BAO data, the model strongly prefers a positive deformation ($\log_{10} \alpha > 0$) to raise the tensor-to-scalar ratio, or an undesirably large number of $e$-folds ($N_* \gtrsim 70$) to shift $n_s$ higher along the standard $\alpha=1$ track.

 To further examine the scale dependence of the primordial perturbations, \autoref{fig:nskns} presents the derived contours for the $n_{s} - n_{sk}$ plane.
 These predictions are obtained using the analytical consistency relation for the scalar running presented in Eq.~\eqref{eq:nsk1}.
 Consistent with our earlier findings for the scalar tilt, the inclusion of DESI data systematically shifts the two-dimensional contour toward higher values of $n_{s}$ relative to the pure Planck analysis, due to the underlying $n_{s}$ dependence.
 Notably, both dataset combinations strictly bound the scalar running to small, negative values ($n_{sk} < 0$), which aligns perfectly with second-order slow-roll expectations.
 Crucially, examining the Starobinsky limit ($\alpha=1$) within this parameter space reinforces our previous conclusions: the rightward displacement driven by DESI pushes the canonical model to the periphery of the $68\%$ confidence region.
 This subtle but persistent geometric strain on the standard $R^2$ scenario further justifies the necessity of the broader $\alpha$-Starobinsky framework.